 The future role of ASEAN in ASEM will depend not only on the EU's perception of ASEAN but also on ASEAN's role in constructing an Asian identity within ASEM.
 The changes in the EU's perception of ASEAN have contributed to reshaping the EU's materials interest in and behaviours towards Southeast Asia.
-Traditionally, the EU's perception of ASEAN was rather negative due to the fact that ASEAN laid at the at the Hanoi Summit.
-In this connection, Fitriani articulates the view that the Myanmar case should not perceived as a power game between ASEAN and the EU but as "a learning process in which the EU countries were willing to learn and respect the perspectives of their counterparts" in Asia.13 bottom of the EU's hierarchy of external relations.
+Traditionally, the EU's perception of ASEAN was rather negative due to the fact that ASEAN laid at the bottom of the EU's hierarchy of external relations.
 It was due to the EU's self-perception as a norm-entrepreneur in regionalism and global governance while ASEAN as a norm-recipient.